TIBCOSoftware/snappydata/docs/reference/sql_reference/exec-scala.md

 ## Description

-**exec scala** is an SQL feature that you can use to submit Scala code to the SnappyData cluster.
-This is a SQL construct from any JDBC/ODBC client and one of the ways in which you can submit the Scala code to the SnappyData cluster.
+**exec scala** is an SQL feature that you can use to submit Scala code to the TIBCO ComputeDB cluster.
+This is a SQL construct from any JDBC/ODBC client and one of the ways in which you can submit the Scala code to the TIBCO ComputeDB cluster.
 You can submit a chunk of Scala code similar to a SQL query, which is submitted to a database on a JDBC/ODBC connection including hive thrift server SQL clients such as beeline.

 A parallel between a SQL query and a block of Scala code is brought about by using a fixed schema for the Scala code.
 Since, a select query's result set metadata is fixed, whereas there is no meaning of a fixed schema for a chunk of Scala code.
-Therefore, SnappyData provides a fixed schema to all the Scala code.
+Therefore, TIBCO ComputeDB provides a fixed schema to all the Scala code.
 This is elaborated in the following sections.

 ### How Does it Work?

-All the code from **exec scala** is executed using the Scala REPL <TODO: Link> on the SnappyData Lead node.
-When Spark Dataframes are invoked this would automatically result in workload distribution across all the SnappyData servers.
+All the code from **exec scala** is executed using the Scala REPL <TODO: Link> on the TIBCO ComputeDB Lead node.
+When Spark Dataframes are invoked this would automatically result in workload distribution across all the TIBCO ComputeDB servers.
 The Lead node manages a pool of REPL based interpreters.
 The user SQL activity is delegated to one of the interpreters from this pool.
 The pool is lazily created.

 Any connection (JDBC or ODBC) results in the creation of a SnappySession within the CDB cluster.
 Moreover, the session remains associated with the connection until it is closed or dereferenced.